rsameni/BSSLectureExamplesForStudents/README.md

 ###### Ex02
 It was a simple power method of analyzing the eigenvalues so I just changed the number of channels to 2.
 As expected, changing the number of channels changes it to a 2x2 matrix and 2x1 eigenvector.
+Additionally, the number of iterations was changed to 1000.
+The accuracy of the power method increased as the number of iterations increased, which was expected.
 ###### Ex03
 I only changed the sampling frequency (fs) from 500 to 1000 and the results were changed as we expected.
 The signal length was doubled from 1,500 to